-• Removing of prosthesis.

-Crowns in conjunction with overdentures.Surgical placement or removal of implants.
+- > Crowns in conjunction with overdentures.

+- Surgical placement or removal of implants.

+- > Attachments to implants.

+- > Implant maintenance procedures including:

+- Removing of prosthesis.

-• Cleaning of prosthesis and abutments.
+- Cleaning of prosthesis and abutments.

-Denture adjustments, repairs, relines and rebase procedures

 - Reinserting of prosthesis.

 - Maintenance or cleaning of a prosthetic appliance.

 - Personalized dentures.

 - Duplicate dentures.

-Treatment for teeth that are broken or damaged while chewing or biting on anything other than food.
+- > Treatment for teeth that are broken or damaged while chewing or biting on anything other than food.